What is Dodt Gradient Contrast?

 If after adjusting the spatial filter and diffuser you are still unable to obtain a clear image, a further method that can be employed to enhance the contrast is to laterally offset the condenser and bring the shadowed edge of the iris into the field of view to create additional oblique illumination within the light path (do not move the condenser axially).
 This will cast a gradient of light across your field of view (from darker to lighter), which you can adjust by altering the light source intensity.
 This process should enable you to obtain an enhanced contrast image in the centre of your field of view.

 Please note that the Scientifica gradient contrast tube can be installed without any particular radial orientation.
-Therefore the absolute position of the spatial filter will change depending on the alignment of the tube when afixed to the microscope.
+Therefore, the absolute position of the spatial filter will change depending on the alignment of the tube when affixed to the microscope.
 Additionally, the optimum position of Rings A and B will depend on the experimental sample.

-As you can see from figures 5 and 6, DGC leads to images similar to DIC.
+As shown in Figures 5 and 6, DGC can produce images with a pseudo-relief appearance similar to DIC while requiring fewer specialised optical components.
 The technique makes unstained living tissue visible in a useful way without harming it.

 DGC is a cost-effective contrast method that does not require the purchase of expensive optical elements.
 Additionally, no further elements are added into the light path between the sample and camera or detector, making it an ideal contrast technique for patching in combination with two-photon excitation fluorescence microscopy.

-DGC is not as simple as other contrast techniques to align and set up correctly, the requirement to readjust the settings regularly can be an annoyance to some users.
+DGC is not as simple to align and set up as some other contrast techniques, and the need to readjust the settings regularly can be an annoyance for some users

 The primary use of DGC is to visualise unstained neurons, which are mainly phase objects i.e. they alter the phase of the light waves that pass through them but not their amplitude.
 DGC is particularly useful when attempting to observe neurons in thick brain slices.